turb0bur/spring-petclinic/readme.md

 ## Running on Minikube via Kubernetes Manifests

-To run the Spring PetClinic application on Minikube using Kubernetes manifests, follow these steps:
+To run the Spring PetClinic application on Minikube using a Helm chart, follow these steps:

 ### Start Minikube: